 3) Practice.
 Do you have your 30-second commercial ready?
 This is one tool you absolutely must have ready for a job fair.
 Prepare it and practice it.
 A job fair is a great opportunity to end your commercial with a question; this will help you start a dialogue with the recruiter.

 4) Attire.
 Going to a job fair is a lot like going to a bunch of mini-interviews, so dress as you would for an interview.
 Often the setting for a job fair is casual, but don’t dress for the venue.
-Dress to make a great first impression.
+Workplace dress codes also have become much more casual in the past 2 years, so a full business suit may not be necessary, but it is still important to dress to make a great first impression.

 6) Respect.
 At a busy job fair, you need to be respectful of the recruiter’s time.
 If there are a large number of job seekers, you may not get a chance to do much more than introduce yourself and drop off your resume.
 Don’t monopolize a recruiter’s time with excessive explanations about your work history or with multiple questions about their openings.
 You want to be remembered but not as the person who talked excessively.